Easy Clean Eating Vegetable Frittata

 I can make it fairly quickly and everyone, including myself, loves it.
 But sometimes you just want a little more for breakfast than toast.
 So on those mornings when I'm a bit more motivated, I'll make a French toast casserole, yummy homemade cinnamon rolls, or even a delicious vegetable frittata like this one.
 All of these options, and all of the other yummy breakfast recipes I make, are also great for lunch and dinner, as well.

-I'll even spend Saturday morning or Sunday afternoon making a huge batch of pancakes, banana bread, and/or waffles to eat the rest of the week (or a couple weeks) for a quick, delicious breakfast.
+I'll even spend Saturday morning or Sunday afternoon making a huge batch of pancakes, banana bread, and/or waffles to eat the rest of the week (or a couple of weeks) for a quick, delicious breakfast.
 This particular recipe was like that for me, except it had one huge bonus.
 Unlike all of my other breakfast ideas, this yummy dish is packed full of veggies.
 I have to say that between the eggs, cheese, and tons of veggies, it was amazing.
-I ate it for breakfast and dinner a few days.
+I ate it for breakfast and dinner for a few days.

 And you can easily mix it up in order to use up any veggies in your refrigerator that are about to go bad.
 Sometimes I have broccoli and sweet peppers, and at other times, it may be cauliflower and Brussels sprouts.
 Whatever you end up using, it's sure to be wonderful.
 Give it a shot and you'll see.
 Let me show you how easy it was!

 - 1 onion, diced

 - 4 cups veggies (your choice; I used cauliflower and bell pepper)